-- The Timecode connectors allow the server to receive or send back the LTC timecode reference signal. - The Gigabit Ethernet connectors allow the interconnection of servers, other EVS, and/or third-party systems into a Gigabit Ethernet network. - The Audio Monitoring Outputs connectors are AES XLR connectors that allow audio output connections for monitoring purposes. - The GPI connector allows GPI (General Purpose Interface) devices to send or receive electric pulses that will trigger commands on the server or to be connected with third-party devices. - The RS232 connector allows a tablet to be connected to the server. - The Multiviewer connector provides an analog Multiviewer output on a DA-15 connectors, that can be configured in CVBS, RGB HD or YUV HD. - The PC LAN connector is a XLR connector that enables the connection to the PC LAN network. - The Console connector allows a monitor and a keyboard to be connected to the server.
+- The Timecode connectors allow the server to receive or send back the LTC timecode reference signal. - The Gigabit Ethernet connectors allow the interconnection of servers, other EVS, and/or third-party systems into a Gigabit Ethernet network. - The Audio Monitoring Outputs connectors are AES XLR connectors that allow audio output connections for monitoring purposes. - The GPI connector allows GPI (General Purpose Interface) devices to send or receive electric pulses that will trigger commands on the server or to be connected with thirdparty devices. - The RS232 connector allows a tablet to be connected to the server. - The Multiviewer connector provides an analog Multiviewer output on a DA-15 connectors, that can be configured in CVBS, RGB HD or YUV HD. - The PC LAN connector allows connection of the PC LAN interface of the EVS server to an Ethernet network. - The Console connector allows a monitor and a keyboard to be connected to the server.